guilhermebarbosa03/image_vote/README.md

 **Choose between variants:** All levels will have the same variants, but in different scenarios.
 For example: in the first level, you can compare how cameras **A**, **B** and **C** perform in situation **X**.
 In the second level, you compare those same cameras in situation **Y**.

-**Ranking:** After completing all levels, you can see the final score of each variant.
+**Ranking:** After completing all levels, you can view the final score of each variant and see how they performed.

 ## Usage Guide